jamesmorgan/docs/userDocumentation/limitations.md

 In practice, this means that the node could refuse to transfer payments; however, the node is noncustodial and *cannot steal user funds*.

 Hosting a node is an interim solution to solve cheap, fast transfers now while we work on building out the remaining pieces needed for a decentralized state channel network.
 We can fix our own centralization by allowing other Connext nodes (at that point, nodes) to be networked together, and by making it easy for anyone to run a node.
-These changes will require some quality of life improvements to our contract functions, however, so we expect to only start work on them after our next contract iteration is deployed.